 Andrew Dart unearthed some outstanding photos and memorabilia from the old KRLD-AM/TV.
 Check out his site at www.akdart.com/vtr/vtr.html.

-Historian Chris Huff of KSCS-FM provides an intense, year-by-year history of DFW radio history and ratings at dfwradioarchives.info.
+Historian Chris Huff, formerly of KSCS-FM, provides an intense, year-by-year history of DFW radio history and ratings at dfwradioarchives.info.

-Jim Rose, longtime DFW radio fixture, publishes "Jim Rose Remembers," a bi-weekly blog about Texas radio, which gets ongoing participation from some of the titans of local broadcasting.
-Subscribe for free and read some great radio stories by contacting Jim at email@example.com.
+Jim Rose, late longtime DFW radio fixture, published "Jim Rose Remembers," a bi-weekly blog about Texas radio, which got ongoing participation from some of the titans of local broadcasting.
+Look for the link at www.dfwretroplex.com for the Jim Rose Remembers Radio archive.

 Scott Fybush maintains

 an outstanding site on the engineering side of radio and TV, and recently